gsoft-inc/wl-squide/docs/guides/add-authentication.md

 };
 ```

-Then create the [Runtime](/reference/runtime/runtime-class.md) instance with the new `sessionAccessor` function:
+Then, create the [Runtime](/reference/runtime/runtime-class.md) instance with the new `sessionAccessor` function:

 ```ts #5 host/src/boostrap.tsx
 import { Runtime } from "@squide/react-router";